 Onshore Wind: When there is an onshore wind coming off the sea – i.e. someone standing facing out to sea would have wind blowing toward them – the wind will be stirring up the seabed by whipping up waves and causing the sea condition to be rough and choppy (or potentially wild and stormy if it is a very strong wind).
 This will disturb marine worms out of their burrow, dislodge shellfish such as mussels, limpets and cockles from their home on rocks and force small fish, crabs and other forms of marine life out of weed beds.
 This creates a feast for larger fish and they will move inshore into shallower water to take advantage of the food which has become available.
 The churning up of the seabed caused by an onshore wind also leads to the sea becoming more coloured which improves the conditions for fishing through the day.
 While storm conditions are obviously unfishable due to safety and practical reasons going fishing immediately after a storm is the ideal time as so much potential food will have been dislodged fish will be feeding freely.

 Indeed, paying attention to the food that has been released by the weather can pay dividends – if fishing near a mussel bed after a storm then this is the obvious bait to use, similarly if lugworms have been washed up on a sandy beach then use them as bait as the fish will be switched on to feeding on them.
-If massive amounts of a particular kind of food have been dislodged and spread around a feeding area then it is not unusual to find fish exclusively feeding on this source of food and ignoring all other baits that are put in front of them, so pay close attention to the choice of bait when fishing after a storm!
-Similarly, fresh bait is a must due to the fact that fish will be spoilt for choice with the amount of food available and may be choosier than they would be when food is scarce and therefore turn their noses up at sub-standard baits put in front of them.
+If massive amounts of a particular kind of food have been dislodged and spread around a feeding area then it is not unusual to find fish exclusively feeding on this source of food and ignoring all other baits that are put in front of them, so pay close attention to the choice of bait when fishing after a storm.
+Similarly, fresh bait is a must due to the fact that fish will be spoilt for choice with the amount of food available and may be choosier than they would be when food is scarce and therefore ignore sub-standard baits put in front of them.
 Remember, however tempting it may be to go fishing in rough conditions safety always comes first.
 Big waves and swells can make rock marks dangerous, and piers and breakwaters often have waves sweeping over them during rough seas.
-It is not worth risking prsonal safety for a fish and always better to wait for the seas to calm back down before taking on a mark that is potentially dangerous in bad weather.
+It is not worth risking personal safety for a fish and always better to wait for the seas to calm back down before taking on a mark that is potentially dangerous in bad weather.